Support

 Where does RealtyRates.com get its data?

-Data for all surveys are provided by more than 300 appraisers, real estate brokers, direct lenders, mortgage brokers, conduits, developers, investors, and government agencies nationwide.
+Data for all surveys are provided by more than 300 lenders, investors, brokers and property managers nationwide.
 They range from individuals to very large corporations but long experience indicates they are all extremely reliable.
 In fact, some of our relationships go back more than 30 years.

 What is the quality of the properties surveyed?